Rubber Powered Scale Models

 When the distinctly ungainly looking Short Seamew first appeared, Keil Kraft, Veron and Frog all produced free flight models of it.
 I guess they weren't to know that its service career would be extremely short due to the defence cuts of 1957.
 This must have hit model sales in later years.
 I've seen examples of the Keil Kraft and Veron models, and have built the Veron one myself, but I don't think I've ever seen an example of the Frog model.
 It was released as the third in the Senior Series scale range, and completes the set available to download from this site.

-The reason I haven't put it up earlier was the perceived stumbling block of the vac-form canopy - the bulged shape would be very tricky to plunge mould.
+The reason I haven't put this plan up earlier was the perceived stumbling block of the vac-form canopy - the bulged shape would be very tricky to plunge mould.
 However, Lindsey Smith has come to the rescue, and has produced a canopy specially for this model.
 The good news continues, as he is happy to post one to a UK address for the princely sum of just 5 first class stamps.
 If you live overseas, I suggest you contact Lindsey directly to find out what the cost would be.
 Lindsey can be contacted via email at lindsey.smith5@tiscali.co.uk or his address is:

 Small Scale Custom Services